The Zenith v30.0

 Rejuvenation Without Risk.

 The OSK Partial Reprogramming module implements computationally constrained factor selection to enable cellular rejuvenation while maintaining strict safety boundaries.
-Unlike full OSKM induction, the OSK Partial Mode excludes c-Myc and applies multi-layered safety constraints — oncogene blacklist, dedifferentiation ceiling, Sirtuin/NAD+ scoring, and Horvath clock enrichment — to prevent malignant transformation.
+Unlike full OSKM induction, the OSK Partial Mode excludes c-Myc and applies multi-layered safety constraints — oncogene blacklist, dedifferentiation ceiling, Sirtuin/NAD+ scoring, and next-generation epigenetic clock tracking — to prevent malignant transformation.

 Multi-Layer Safety Architecture